AndreiUlmeyda/oil/README.md

 ## installation
 After cloning this repository, make sure the listed dependencies are installed, navigate to it's directory and run `make install`.
 After that, your terminal should respond very kindly to the command `oil` and as soon as that one gets going you are free as a bird to just start typing away and hit enter when you found what you were looking for (the latter  being great life advice, too).

+Note: Packages for specific linux distributions are not published as of yet since this makes sense only after the user base is of order "3 people or more".
+However, if you are using Arch-Linux and want this package to be tracked by its package manager you can build and install a package manually.
+For this purpose a file named PKGBUILD resides in the `misc/` directory.
+If you run `makepkg` inside a direcory where this file is located, a proper Arch-Linux package will be assembled there.
+The generated package file can then be installed using `sudo pacman -U oil-git-0.1.0-1-any.pkg.tar.xz`.

+Feel free, though, to write me an issue requesting a package for your distro.
+And if you know what you are doing, I hereby grant you permission to take matters into your own hands and publish one yourself.
+Godspeed.

 ## multiline selection
 This is a feature of peco that is not enabled by default.
 Anticipating that most users will not already be using peco but will want to use the feature and not drudge through a bunch of configuration options, oil enables it by default by passing a custom configuration file to peco.
 This leads to the users configuration being overruled.
 Should you want to use your own peco config, disable this behaviour via the flags
 `oil -p` or equivalently `oil --no-peco-reconfiguration`